web3/web3.js/CONTRIBUTIONS.md

 3. No PR should be merged until it has been reviewed, passes CI, and all reviews' comments are addressed.

 4. PRs should have a narrow, well-defined focus and make the smallest set of changes possible to achieve their goal.
+They should include a clear description in the opening comment.

 5. Given the choice between a conservative change that mostly works and an adventurous change which seems better but introduces uncertainty - prefer the conservative change.